Impact Factor 4.106 | CiteScore 4.47

 In an ever-changing world, plant science is of the utmost importance for securing humankind's future well-being.
 Plants provide oxygen, food, feed, fibers, and building materials, and are a diverse source of industrial and pharmaceutical chemicals.
 In addition, they are centrally important to the health of ecosystems, and the management and maintenance of a sustainable biosphere necessitates their thorough understanding.
+A basic knowledge of plant biology processes underpins our ability to both utilize and improve plants for sustainable production of food, biofuel, and renewable biomaterials, as well as better understand their role in the environment.

 Please consider the quality and content requirements for experimental studies as listed below